Surrogacy in WA

 info@fertilitywa.com.au

-The clinical surrogacy coordinators will assist the parties involved in a surrogacy arrangement to undergo the required comprehensive assessment and approval process.
-This includes but is not limited to:
+The clinic surrogacy coordinators will assist the parties involved in a surrogacy arrangement to undergo the required comprehensive assessment and approval process.

 Final approval for a surrogacy arrangement is decided by the Reproductive Technology Council.
 The best interests of any child are paramount when considering any surrogacy arrangement.